ScaleAGData/Grassland-RILAB/GPP_EO_Model/README.md

 ## Repository Content

-This folder acts as the central hub for the Earth Observation (EO) models developed to estimate carbon flux (GPP).
+This folder acts as the central hub for the Earth Observation (EO) models developed to estimate Gross Primary Production (GPP).
 It organizes different machine learning approaches based on the specific satellite data source used.

 ### Main Components: